-- Purchase an email hosting package from your current domain registrar and continue with the steps below (not recommended as it’s really not worth the money in most cases).
+- Purchase an email hosting package from your current domain registrar and continue with the steps below

 - Transfer your domain to a web hosting provider that offers free email hosting and lets you forward your emails.
 I personally prefer using Bluehost since they’re inexpensive and make it really easy to transfer your domain to them from another provider.
 Once you’ve done this, you can move on to setting up your custom domain with Gmail.

 Option 2: Sign up for Google Workspace (formerly G Suite)